-A. The Completely Consumed Korban
+The Completely Consumed Korban

-The parsha teaches us kol minchas kohen kalil tihyeh lo seiacheil.
-"Every korban mincha of a kohen should be completely burned and shall not be eaten."
-Normally, every mincha has a kmitza, a palmful of flour that is burned on the mizbeach, while the rest of the flour or matza of the mincha is eaten by a kohen.
-However, if a kohen brings a mincha there is no kmitza, no separation of the small amount.
-Instead, the whole mincha is burned on the mizbeach.
+The pasuk states, "V'chol minchas kohen kalil tihyeh lo sei'acheil.
+Every korban mincha of a kohen should be completely burned and shall not be eaten" (Vayikra 6:16).
+Normally, every mincha has a kemitza, a palmful of flour that is burned on the mizbei'ach, while the rest of the flour or matza of the mincha is eaten by a kohen.
+However, if a kohen brings a mincha, there is no kemitza, no separation of a small amount.
+Instead, the whole mincha is burned on the mizbei'ach.
 Why is this so?